Types of Projector and Uses

 Image Quality

-There are many factors that determine the quality and sharpness of an image displayed from a projector and we’re going to look at each of these in turn, but first we’ll start with a quick comparison of which ones are most important depending on what you’ll be using the projector for.
+After deciding on image size, aspect ratio and how you want your image created, there are a few other factors that determine the quality and sharpness of an image displayed.
+We’ll start with a quick comparison of which ones are most important depending on what you’ll be using the projector for.
 The table rates these facets 1 to 5 in degree of importance for various use cases.

-As with any summary, further knowledge of each factor is advisable to ensure you make the correct decision when choosing your projector.
-Read on to get a more detailed view.
+As before, further knowledge of each factor is advisable to ensure you make the correct decision when choosing your projector.
+Explore the tabs below for more information.

 Brightness